Roko-B/Roko-B/README.md

 ### Extra details and interests:
 - I am fluent in both English and Croatian.
-- currently learning computational biology.
+- currently working on expanding my understnading of the underlying sturcuture of things such as networks, memory allocators, filesystems etc.
-- currently working on project using C++ to try to implement a faster version of the computational biology programs usually written in python.
+- expanding my understanding of optimisation, algorithms, programming paragdims etc.